jeantardelli/data-engineering-with-python/README.md

 ## Directories

+* airflow-dag: this directory contains the airflow DAG modules used in this repo
 * writing-reading-data: this directory contains modules that create and read fake data
 * sql-user: this directory contains the query to create a user and its credentials data
 * load-database: this directory contains modules that load and query data from MySQL